Alwatr/alwatr/core/math/README.md

 transformToRange(5, {in: [0, 10], out: [0, 100]}); // => 50
 ```

-Make percentage of any value
+Make a percentage of any value

 ```ts
 transformToRange(2000, {in: [0, 5000], out: [0, 100]}); // => 40